shaunuk/picar/README.md

 We now need to set your Pi up to use your phone as wifi.

 * On your phone enable the wifi hotspot option.
-* On your Pi disable the existing WiFi option and connect to your phone
+* On your Pi disable the existing WiFi option and connect to your phone.
-* You may need to enter a key to do this.
+* You may need to enter a network key to do this.
 * Check it all works by accessing the internet from your Pi.
 * Reboot your Pi and check it still all works.
 * You are now going to set your Pi IP address to static.
 * Enter [ifconfig] write down your IP address for wlan0.
-* Edit your network setup file [sudo nano /etc/network/interfaces] file and set to to the current wlan0 IP address.
-Using the 'interfaces' file in this project as an example.
+* Edit your network setup file [sudo nano /etc/network/interfaces] file and set to to the current wlan0 IP address and from dhcp to static using the 'interfaces' file in this project as an example.
 * Reboot the Pi and check all still works.

 ###Setup your smartphone defaults
 With the Wifi Setup you can now test out the phone.
 * [node app.js]
-* * Navigate to http://PI_IPADDRESS:8080/Socket.html on your phone.
+* Navigate to http://PI_IPADDRESS:8080/socket.html on your phone.
 * A message comes up and asks you to race.
 * On the Pi you should see the values being sent to the setPWM API by the web page running on your Pi.
 * If these work; great you can skip the next step.